mnurzia/frhdtools/README.rst

 In this example, you will learn how to make a boost powerup.

-To start, let's take our code form the first example:
+To start, let's take our code from the first example:

 .. code:: python